lalsa0512chourasia/lifecycle-practice/src/reactfea.md

 - Method is invoked immediately before a component is unmounted and destroyed.
 - Cancelling any network req. , also invalidating timers.
 - DO NOT CALL THE SetSTATE METHOD

+# Q  What is HOC ?
+- HOC is the acronym(short form of) of High Order Component which is very similar to High Order Function.
+- It's a function that takes a component and returns new component with some changes

+# When do we need a Higher Order Component?
+- =>sharing common functionalities among all the components